ponderworthy/MultiJACK/README.md

     bash HARD-IP 2
     bash HARD-IP 3

 These are the IP receivers, for each transmitter running on every soft server.

+You may notice that each has its own localhost IP, e.g., 127.0.0.1, 127.0.0.2, etc.  This was found to be necessary to avoid errors, it is not clear why.

 ### Script SOFT